blaix/homer/README.md

 HOST=[host name] ./run.sh
 ```

-4. Then close the apple terminal and open iTerm2.
+4. Then close the apple terminal and open kitty terminal

-5. Go to Settings -> Profiles -> Default -> Text and set Font to `MesloLGS NF`.

 Done!